DorelSaig/dorelsaig/README.md

 # Hi there, My Name is Dorel Saig 👋

-## :man_student: Software Engineering Student Specialize in Mobile Systems Development :iphone:
+## :man_student: Software Engineer Specialize in Mobile Systems Development :iphone:

-> - 👣 In the course of my studies I've learned Java, Android, CSS-JS-React, C and more.
+> - 👣 In the course of my studies I've learned Java, Android, Swift, CSS-JS-React, C and more.
 >
-> - 🌱 Currently I'm learning Swift :apple:
+> - 💬 Ask me about Anything! everyday is a good day to learn something new.
 >
-> - 💬 Ask me about Anything! cause everyday is a good day to learn something new.
->
-> - ⚡ Fun fact: I'm a 📸 Photography && 🪐 Space Enthusiastic 🤩
+> - ⚡ Fun fact: I'm a 📸 Photographer && 🪐 Space Enthusiastic 🤩

 Connect & Contact:
 ---